ucnl/ucnl.github.io/documentation/EN/uWAVE/uWAVE_Protocol_Specification_en.md

 ## 3. Working modes

 ### 3.1.
 Transparent channel mode
-In the transparent channel mode, the devices do not analyze the data coming from the control system and transmit them without changes to the hydroacoustic channel, where they can be received by any other **uWAVE** modem receiving in the same code channel in which the transmission was made.
+In the transparent channel mode, the devices do not analyze the data coming from the control system and transmit them without changes to the hydroacoustic channel, where they can be received by any other **uWave** modem receiving in the same code channel in which the transmission was made.
 Provided that the receiving modem has not activated [packet mode](#33-packet-mode).

 <div style="page-break-after: always;"></div>

 ### 3.2.
 Command mode
-**uWAVE** modems provide the user with a so-called "transparent channel" when all data supplied to the input without changes and analysis are transmitted to the hydroacoustic channel, after which they are received by another modem and in the unchanged form are given to the user at the receiving side.
+**uWave** modems provide the user with a so-called "transparent channel" when all data supplied to the input without changes and analysis are transmitted to the hydroacoustic channel, after which they are received by another modem and in the unchanged form are given to the user at the receiving side.
 In this regard, to be able to configure modems, as well as to measure the propagation time to remote subscribers, there is a command mode.
 Modems analyze input data only in command mode.
 To switch to the command mode, the